 This week focuses on AI as a tool for textual analysis — one of the most established areas of digital humanities.
 How does AI-assisted reading compare to close reading and distant reading traditions?
 You’ll get hands-on experience using Claude to analyze texts from your discipline.

 NEH Workshop 2: AI for Textual Analysis (May 27, 10 AM - noon, CHDR) — This workshop explores practical approaches to using AI for textual analysis in humanities courses.
-Students who attend will reflect on and extend the discussion exercise; those who do not will complete it asynchronously.
+This week’s discussion will build on the exercises started during the workshop: review the material on the workshop page — you are not responsible for everything, but you can select pieces most appropriate to your course goals and build on them for this week’s exercise.

 Readings